facebookresearch/fairscale/README.md

 ## Installation

 To install FairScale, please see the following [instructions](https://github.com/facebookresearch/fairscale/blob/main/docs/source/installation_instructions.rst).
-You should be able to install a pip package or build directly from source.
+You should be able to install a package with pip or conda, or build directly from source.

 ## Getting Started
 The full [documentation](https://fairscale.readthedocs.io/) contains instructions for getting started, deep dives and tutorials about the various FairScale APIs.